-Meditation is a mind and body practise that promotes calmness, relaxation and has many psychological benefits.
+Meditation is a mind and body self care activity for seniors that promotes calmness, relaxation and has many psychological benefits.
 It can help improve mental health conditions such as anxiety and depression.
 Some medical conditions can also be improved with meditation due to it creating a decrease in stress hormones.
 Essentially meditation is finding focus within and becoming aware of your breathing and body.
 But what are the health benefits of meditation for the elderly and why do people meditate?

 Mindfulness vs meditation

 While mindfulness and meditation have many similarities that can overlap they are both very different things.

 Mindfulness is a quality, a mental state which is achieved by gaining full awareness of your surroundings.
 It can be everything from being aware in the present moment, through to bringing attention to experiences and learning to accept them.

 Mindfulness comes from ‘Sati’, which is a significant element of Buddhist traditions, based on Zen, Vipassanā, and Tibetan meditation techniques.
 When you read into Buddhist traditions it explains what is responsible for the creation of mindfulness and how the past, present and future moments arise and cease as you undergo brief mental phenomena in order to experience a full meditative state.

 Meditation is typically the act of seated practice.
 It allows you to open your heart, focus on your breathing and calm your mind in order to experience inner peace.
 Some of the different types of meditation include: